fatandy567/Digital-Comm-802.11n-Router-Simulation/README.md

 1. **System.m**

    The main simulation system, starting with packet generation.
-You customize your simulation by adjusting *Starttime*, *Endtime* ,*TimeReso* ...parameters.
+You can customize your simulation by adjusting *Starttime*, *Endtime* ,*TimeReso* ...parameters.

    For example :